LogoLogo

 Installation

-Please refer to these instructions for installing ICA CLI.
-To authenticate, please follow the steps in the Authentication page.
+Please refer to for installing ICA CLI.
+To authenticate, please follow the steps in the page.

 Tutorial project

-In this tutorial, we will create Simple RNA-Seq workflow in ICA.
+In this tutorial, we will create in ICA.
 The workflow includes four processes: index creation, quantification, FastQC, and MultiQC.
 We will also upload a Docker container to the ICA Docker repository for use within the workflow.

 The 'main.nf' file defines the workflow that orchestrates various RNASeq analysis processes.